AgoraIO-Usecase/Online-KTV/README.en.md

-# AgoraShareVideo_ijkplayer AgoraShareVideoAudience
+# AgoraShareVideoBroadcasting AgoraShareVideoAudience

 *其他语言版本： [简体中文](README.md)*

-The client show the method of  how to chorus
+The client show the method of how to KTV funtion base on Agora SDK.
+This open source include 2 project folders:
+     Broadcast side AgoraShareVideoBroadcasting: project folder is AgoraShareVideo_ijkplayer Audience side AgoraShareVideoAudience: project folder is AgoraShareVideoAudience

 ## Running the App
 First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
 Update "ViewController.m" with your App ID.
+(2 projects need add appid follows the same step as below)

 ```
 [AgoraRtcEngineKit sharedEngineWithAppId:@"<#APP_ID#>" delegate:self]